hhu-stups/b-language-extension/README.md

 ## Requirements

 - Latest nightly build of ProB.
-- Java v.11 or higher
+- Java v.8 or higher.
+By default java home is considerd to be accesseble by 'java' in terminal/powershell

 ## Extension Settings